wix-incubator/wix-rest-docs/guides/DomainEvents.md

 # Webhook structure

-Wix exposes webhooks for standard create, update, and delete actions, and relevant additional actions in a standardized format.
+Wix exposes webhooks for standard create, update, and delete actions, and relevant additional actions.
+Most webhooks are organized in a standard format, as described below.
+Wix also has some legacy webhooks that don't comply with the standardized format.

 The data payload will include the following as an encoded JWT: